aamnah/notes.aamnah.com/_javascript/Prototypal Inheritance and Constructor Functions.md

 tl;dr
 ---

+- A constructor function is just a normal function that creates (constructs) an object
 - Every object has a Prototype object `__proto__`
 - Every object inherits from it's Prototype object.
-If the prototype has a method or a property, the object using or  pointing to that prototype will have those too.
+If the prototype has a method or a property, the object using or  pointing to that prototype will have those too
-- Changes made to a protype instantly updates all existing objects using that prototype, unlike object constructors which pass changes when new instances are created.
+- Changes made to a protype instantly updates all existing objects using that prototype, unlike object constructors which pass changes when new instances are created
+- You would ideally use them both, methods in object constructor and methods in object prototype, in order to maximize on the performance and situation

 You can edit the prototype in order to pass data to every instance of the object.